 For severe or persistent pain, a doctor may prescribe stronger analgesics, muscle relaxants, or both to reduce painful muscle spasms.

 Sometimes, a pulled muscle in the chest is due to a persistent cough.
 Taking cough medicine can help stop coughing fits, minimizing further strain on the intercostal muscles.

-In cases where the muscle has become completely ruptured, a doctor may recommend surgery to repair the tear.
+In cases where the muscle has become completely ruptured, a doctor may

 A doctor may prescribe a tailored exercise plan to help restore and maintain muscle function, strength, and flexibility.